Keyfactor/esp32-iot-device-security-workshop/README.md

 * _DeviceID.c_ – All functions to generate key material, generate CSR, and store the Device ID in the trusted area

-* _TrustPlatform.c_ – The trusted storage area that is part of the _SPLIFFS_ file.
-It is encrypted with an on-demand generated AES Key
+* _TrustPlatform.c_ – The trusted storage area that is part of the _SPIFFS_ file.
+Therefor the SPIFFFS partition has to be part of the partitiontable.
+The Momory is encrypted with an on-demand generated AES Key.

 **Note:** Configuration of the default parameters is done in the _idf.py menuconfig_.